wavefrontHQ/docs/pages/doc/proxies_configuring.md

 This section gives details on the proxy configuration properties.
 All properties are also listed, in the [wavefront.conf.default file](https://github.com/wavefrontHQ/wavefront-proxy/blob/master/pkg/etc/wavefront/wavefront-proxy/wavefront.conf.default) on GitHub.

+For Wavefront proxy 12.2 and later, on the Proxies Browser, you can see the current configuration properties with their values.
+See [Examine the Proxy Configuration Properties](monitoring_proxies.html#examine-the-proxy-configuration-properties) for details.

 ### General Configuration Properties